Medically reviewed by Drugs.com. Last updated on Sep 9, 2021.

-A nurse or other trained health professional will give you metronidazole in a hospital. metronidazole is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you metronidazole in a hospital.
+It is given through a needle placed into one of your veins.

 Your doctor will give you a few doses of metronidazole until your condition improves, and then switch you to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

 It is important that your doctor check your progress while you are receiving metronidazole.
 This is to make sure that the infection is cleared up.
 Blood tests may be needed to check for unwanted effects.

 You should not receive metronidazole if you have taken disulfiram (Antabuse®) within the last 2 weeks.
 Using these medicines together may cause serious unwanted effects.

 Drinking alcoholic beverages while you are receiving metronidazole may cause stomach pain, nausea, vomiting, headache, or flushing or redness of the face.
 Other alcohol-containing preparations (eg, elixirs, cough syrups, tonics) may also cause problems.
 Metronidazole may also cause alcoholic beverages to taste different.
 You should not drink alcoholic beverages or take other alcohol-containing preparations while you are receiving metronidazole and for at least 3 days after stopping it.

 Check with your doctor right away if you have dizziness, problems with muscle control or coordination, shakiness or an unsteady walk, slurred speech, or trouble with speaking.
 These may be symptoms of a serious brain condition called encephalopathy.

 Check with your doctor right away if you are having burning, numbness, tingling, or painful sensations in the arms, hands, legs, or feet.
 These could be symptoms of a condition called peripheral neuropathy.